eric-s-s/python_boilerplate/README.md

 Any commands that would run in your envronment, you can do with a `uv run` prefix.
 So `pytest`, `ipython`, `pre-commit` just add `uv run <command> <args>` like `uv run pytest -s -v --durations=10`

+If you have built the package, you should be able to `uv run demo-script`

 ### Pre-Commit